 October 23, 1926, the Wildcats beat the Gators in Jacksonville 18-13.
 This would be the last win of a long season.
 It would also be Fred Murphy’s last season as head coach.
 The Cats would finish 2-6-1.

-Localtonians wishes a Happy Birthday to Louisville native Jonathan Wolff, born in 1958.
+Localtonians wish a Happy Birthday to Louisville native Jonathan Wolff, born in 1958.
 Wolff is well known for creating the theme and music for the television series Seinfeld.
-Wolff is also the composer for about 75 other TV series, including Will & Grace, Who’s the Boss?, Married… with Children, The Hughleys, Reba and more.
+Wolff is also the composer for about 75 other TV series, including Will & Grace, Who’s the Boss?, Married… with Children, The Hughleys, Reba, and more.

 October 23, 1970, the Justice Department announced an agreement with Pennwalt Chemical to limit their mercury discharge to one half pound a day.
 They also committed to further reductions.
 The Western Kentucky company dumped 1.54 pounds of mercury a day into the Tennessee River for years.

 October 23, 1971, the four candidates are profiled for November’s election to replace Governor L. B. Nunn.
 They included two-time Governor A.B.
 Chandler running as an Independent, Tom Emberton the Republican nominee, Lt.
 Gov. Wendell Ford, the Democratic nominee, and William E. Smith, the American Party candidate.
 Mr. Smith announced his withdrawal from public appearances in protest against the amount of money he said his opponents spent in this gubernatorial campaign.
 If he only saw what was happening today.
 Ford would become Kentucky’s 53rd governor.